Paul E. Alexander: Career

 Alexander had a contract role as a part-time, unpaid assistant professor at McMaster, a post "given to scholars working primarily outside the university."
 He was not employed by the university at the time he worked in the Trump administration.
-From 2017 until December 2019, Alexander was employed by the Washington, D.C.-based Infectious Diseases Society of America (IDSA), where he specialized in systematic reviews.
+From 2017 until December 2019, Alexander was employed by the Washington, D.C.–based Infectious Diseases Society of America (IDSA), where he specialized in systematic reviews.
 At IDSA, Alexander worked on several clinical practice guidelines.

 Advisor to Trump administration HHS official

-In late March 2020, Alexander was recruited by Michael Caputo, the newly appointed assistant secretary for public affairs at the United States Department of Health and Human Services (HHS), as his scientific advisor.
-The two had become friends when Caputo hosted a talk radio show on which Alexander often appeared to talk about scientific subjects.
+In late March 2020, Alexander was recruited as scientific advisor by Michael Caputo, the newly appointed assistant secretary for public affairs at the United States Department of Health and Human Services (HHS).
+The two had become friends when Caputo hosted a talk radio show on which Alexander often appeared to talk about scientific and pseudo-scientific subjects.
 Caputo, who has no scientific background, said in an interview that President Donald Trump had told him to "bring expertise" to his new position and that "the first call I made after I got off the phone with the president" was to offer Alexander a job.